sm86/deliverable-documents/deliverable-1/planning.md

  * What is the expected frequency?
 What methods/channels will be used?
  * If you have a partner project, what is your process for communicating with your partner?

-**Collaboration:**
+**Collaboration: (Share your responses to Q8 & Q9 from A1)**
  * How are people held accountable for attending meetings, completing action items?
 Is there a moderator or process?
  * How will you address the issue if one person doesn't contribute or is not responsive?